rohanraaj2/Disk-Cleanup/Linux/README_LAUNCH_HERE.txt

 The script will automatically navigate to the parent directory and run cleanup_gui.py

+Note: The icon.png file provides a visual icon for the desktop entry.

 For questions or issues, see README.md in the main directory.